Sleep and How to Improve It

 *Username: Columbia; Password: eap

 Reminder: You can reach out to someone at the Employee Assistance Program at any time.
 Not just when things get too busy, stressful or overwhelming.
-If everyday issues are keeping you up at night, consider the free, short-term therapy option: Three sessions per topic, with a licensed professional offering confidential guidance and counseling.
+If everyday issues are keeping you up at night, consider the free, short-term therapy option: Six sessions per topic, with a licensed professional offering confidential guidance and counseling.

-Go to the Office of Work-Life's Sleep Health page for more.
+Go to the Office of Work-Life's Sleep Health page for more information.